em-eight/aipg/README.md

 - `make`

 ## Usage
+### Command line
 `./aipg aipg [--src_out src_out] [--inc_out inc_out] file1.idiom file2.idiom ..`

+### In build system
+When using this project's parsers in your own project, usually you will want to perform the parser generation at build time, before your targets that use them are built.
+You can find an example of doing this with CMake in this project's [CMakeLists.txt](https://github.com/em-eight/aipg/blob/main/CMakeLists.txt)

 ## Limitations
 - Currently, rotate-shift instruction idioms can only use the 4 argument forms.